(con't from Part III)

 Leading the singing of hymns or Odes is a significant part of an organist's duties, and it's a set of skills completely separate from basic technique, sight reading, transposition, improvising, or playing repertoire.

-An organist may be able to play from memory a major Bach prelude and fugue, the Widor 5 Toccata, or a concert medley of traditional songs, popular music, or jazz tunes, extremely well and still not be skilled for leading hymn singing.
+An organist may be able to play from memory a major Bach prelude and fugue, the Widor 5 Toccata, or a concert medley of traditional songs, popular music, or jazz tunes, extremely well and still not be skilled enough to lead hymn singing.

 The aim of leading hymns or Odes is to make them singable in a way that brings out the meaning of the words; an organist should therefore be willing to practice hymns and Odes as for any other music to be played in public, even though this may have to be done in solitude.